What makes potential employees attractive to employers? It’s their talent and ability to generate and execute innovative ideas.

 Students transferring from other universities should submit an Exemption Request Form together with their degree audit/transcript, and detailed outline of the course(s) taken to the NBS Undergraduate Programmes Office at S3-B3a for review and consideration.

-Students applying for course exemptions must submit their applications within the first semester for their enrolment.
+Students applying for course exemptions must submit their application before the end of the second week of the first semester for their enrolment.

 If you opt for an exemption, you: